researchart/rose6icse/submissions/reusable/icse20-main-1059/INSTALL.md

 java -jar debug-inputs.jar -r -a ddmax -i testfiles/json-invalid-realworld/6048.json -o /tmp/o -T 300000
 ```

-On our test system, this took about 1 minute and 46 seconds (for our three files for *JQ*, *Minimal-JSON* and *JSON-Simple*) and produced the three output files (one for each subject) in `/tmp/o/JSONDDMax/`.
+On our test system, this took about 1 minute and 46 seconds (for our three subject programs *JQ*, *Minimal-JSON* and *JSON-Simple*) and produced the three output files (one for each subject) in `/tmp/o/JSONDDMax/`.
 To examine the repair quality, we use the `diff` tool and run the following command:

 ```bash